krishnaacharyaa/profileFolio/README.md

 cp ./frontend/.env.sample ./frontend/.env
 ```

-> NOTE

-For windows based system use the following command
+  For a windows based system use the following commands
 ___

 ```cmd